Soft8Soft/detect-gpu-js/README.md

 By default we use the [UNPKG](https://unpkg.com) CDN to host the benchmark data.
 If you would like to serve the benchmark data yourself, download the required benchmarking data from [benchmarks.tar.gz](https://github.com/soft8soft/detect-gpu-js/raw/master/benchmarks.tar.gz) and serve it from a public directory.

-Alternatively, there is the `detect-gpu.bundle.js` build that comes with benchmark data embeeded.
+Alternatively, there is the `detect-gpu.bundle.js` build that comes with benchmark data embedded.
 This however requires 300KB+ more data downloaded over the network.

 ## Usage